dschlenk/opennms-cookbook/README.md

 * `opennms::default` Installs and configures OpenNMS with the standard configuration modified with any node attribute values changed from their defaults.
 * `opennms::notemplates` Everything default does except minimal templates are used - etc/opennms.conf, etc/opennms.properties and etc/log4j2.xml.
 Use this recipe if you intend to use any of the LWRPs in this cookbook.
+* `opennms::grafana` Installs [Grafana](http://grafana.org/) server and configures it for use with OpenNMS.
+Also turns on the Dashboard list box on the OpenNMS front page.
+Optionally changes admin password to a specific or randomly generated one.
+* `opennms::rrdtool` Installs rrdtool and configures OpenNMS to use it rather than JRobin for metrics storage.

 #### Deprecated
 The following recipes are deprecated.
 The preferred method to install these packages is by setting `node[:opennms][:plugin][:nsclient]` and/or `node[:opennms][:plugin][:xml]` to true.
 All these recipes do now is set those attributes at the default level.